Community Professional Advisory Board

 Mishka Terplan is board certified in both Obstetrics and Gynecology and in Addiction Medicine .
 His primary clinical, research, public health, and advocacy interests lie along the intersections of reproductive and behavioral health.
 He is Medical Director at Friends Research Institute and adjunct faculty at the University of California, San Francisco, where he is a Substance Use Warmline clinician for the National Clinician Consultation Center.
 Dr. Terplan has active grant funding and has published extensively on health inequities, discrimination, and access to treatment.
 He has spoken at local high schools and before the United States Congress and has participated in federal and international expert panels primarily on issues related to gender, reproduction, and substance use.

-Kevin Haggerty, MSW, PH.D
+Kevin Haggerty, MSW, PhD

 PTTC Northwest